jeffchen006/OpenTracer/README.md

 - **Transaction Trace (trace)**: Basic trace providing an overview of transaction actions.
 - **State Difference (stateDiff)**: Details all state changes resulting from transaction execution.
 - **Virtual Machine Execution Trace (vmTrace)**: Offers a detailed trace of the VM's state throughout the transaction, including subcalls.
-This trace is what Trace2Inv uses.
+This trace is what OpenTracer uses.

 ### Tips for Managing Large Transaction Histories